 For the growth component of our equity return forecasts, long-term nominal earnings growth for each equity market is expected to approximate the growth in nominal GDP for each country.
 We calculate this as the combined annualized rate of expected inflation plus real GDP growth.
 As noted earlier, our near-term growth and inflation expectations are similar to those from last quarter.
-Our 10-year forecast for US real annualized GDP growth is now 1.8%, with 2.6% for inflation translating to an earnings growth component of 4.4%.
-We anticipate inflation will remain elevated over the next few quarters before moderating to levels closer to the Fed target rate of 2%.
-For Developed Markets outside the US, our 10-year expectation for real GDP growth is 1.4%, while inflation is expected to average 2.3%.
-This assumption would provide nominal earnings growth of 3.7%, identical to our forecast from the previous quarter.
+Our 10-year forecast for US real annualized GDP growth is now 2.1%, with 2.4% for inflation translating to an earnings growth component of 4.5%.
+We anticipate inflation will continue to moderate over the next several quarters to a level closer to the Fed target of 2%.
+For Developed Markets outside the US, our 10-year expectation for real GDP growth is 1.3%, while inflation is expected to average 2.2%.
+This assumption would provide nominal earnings growth of 3.5%.
 For Emerging Markets, higher nominal GDP growth relative to Developed Markets is expected to result in long-run nominal earnings growth of 6.4%.

-Among Developed Markets, the US maintains a negative expected long-term valuation adjustment of -1.4% annually, attributable to still historically elevated valuation ratios.
+Among Developed Markets, the US maintains a negative expected long-term valuation adjustment of -1.8% annually, attributable to still historically elevated valuation ratios.
 Developed equities outside the US, in contrast, are expected to have a positive valuation repricing given historical valuation ratios that are below long-run averages.
-Emerging Market equity returns are forecast to be 0.5% higher per year due to what is now a positive valuation adjustment after a considerable period of negative valuation adjustments prior to 2023.
+Emerging Market equity returns are forecast to be 0.5% higher per year, attributable to a positive valuation adjustment.